RichDonnellan/yahtzee/README.md

 As a player, I have the option to play against multiple players.

-As a player, I can take advantage of the Upper Bonus, Yahtzee Bonus and Joker rules.
+As a player, I can take advantage of the Yahtzee Bonus and Joker rules.